KaviHShah/Intro-to-Python/materials/08-defining-functions-and-classes.md

 #### Discussion
 {{< level 2 >}}

-What have I not added in many of these examples including the syntax note that I should have?
+What have I not added in many of these examples (including the syntax note), that I should have?

 :::{.callout-hint}